 Steps to Submitting a Study for Review

 1. Determine if your study involves Human Subjects Research and if UWM is engaged.
-If you are unsure, please see the “Do I need to Submit to the IRB” page for more guidance.
+If you aren’t sure, please see the “Do I need to Submit to the IRB” page for more guidance.

-**Note: If your study involves activities occurring at or in partnership with another institution with their own IRB or research review process please contact the IRB office before preparing any paperwork to determine the most efficient way to move forward with study review. (see the IRB Deferral Request Forms page and our guidance document on working with multiple IRBs)
+**Note: If you’re working with a researcher from another institution, or conducting research at another institution, please contact the IRB office before preparing any paperwork (see the IRB Deferral Request Forms page and our guidance document on working with multiple IRBs).

 3. Understand the IRB’s Guidelines and Procedures.

 4. Studies being reviewed under Exempt and Expedited status may be submitted at any time.
-The turnaround time for:
+Typical turnaround times:

 6. If your study involves other sites (e.g., recruiting from Milwaukee Public Schools, accessing medical records from Froedtert, using imaging equipment from Aurora, etc.), make sure you are aware of any additional IRB’s or institutional policies beyond that of UWM’s IRB.
 See note under Step 1 above.

-7. Plan ahead as there are multiple steps to the IRB process.
+7. Plan ahead!
+There are multiple steps to the IRB process.
 The basic steps are outlined below:

-- Complete a new study xform in IRBManager (click here to see a PDF of the form) and;
+- Complete a new study xForm in IRBManager (click here to see a PDF of the form)

-- Attach all supporting documents (e.g., IRBManager Protocol Form, Consent Form(s), data collection instruments, questionnaires, advertisements, recruitment scripts, etc.).
+- Attach all supporting documents to the xForm (e.g., IRBManager Protocol Form, Consent Form(s), data collection instruments, questionnaires, advertisements, recruitment scripts, etc.).
 Rule of thumb: If a participant will see or hear it, submit it.

 - Only UWM faculty or staff may serve as the Principal Investigator (PI) on the study.
-If someone other than the PI submits through IRBManager, the PI listed on the study will receive a notice requiring them to log in, review the submission, and sign-off on the form which will “submit” the study to the IRB
+If a student / research assistant / etc. submits a study in IRBManager, the study will first be routed to the PI.
+The PI must log in, review the submission, and electronically sign the form.
+Then the study will go to the IRB for review.

 8. If your study currently has IRB approval, keep track of the expiration date.
 Submit a continuing review no later than three weeks before the expiration date.
-Your study must be reviewed by the IRB before the expiration date, so allow adequate time for submission, review, and approval.
+Your study must be reviewed by the IRB before the expiration date, so this allows adequate time for continuing review submission, review, and approval.
 You will receive automated reminders as your expiration date approaches.